JoshuaMcCourt/Instacart-Customer-Product-Analytics/README.md

 | `aisles.csv` | Product aisle information. |
 | `departments.csv` | Product department information. |

-### Steps to Download

-1. **Create a Kaggle account** if you don’t already have one.
-2. Visit the dataset page: [Kaggle Dataset Link](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis/data)
-3. Click **Download** to get a ZIP of all CSV files.
-4. Unzip the archive and place all CSV files in your project’s `data/raw/` folder.
-5. **Reminder:** `order_products__prior.csv` is the largest file (~30M rows) and forms the foundation for most analytics in this project.

 ### ETL & Analytics Pipeline Flow